 Maestro Gajewski’s many honors include the Knight’s Cross of the Order of Merit, bestowed on him by the former president of Poland, and a prize at New York’s Leopold Stokowski Conducting Competition.

-A true renaissance man, when away from music Gajewski continues to play competitive soccer; holds a law degree and a license to practice law in two states; and from 2007-2011 served on his hometown (Rockville, Maryland) City Council.
+A true Renaissance man, Gajewski continues to play competitive soccer, holds a law degree and a license to practice law in two states, and from 2007 to 2011 served on the City Council in his hometown of Rockville, Maryland.

 Piotr Gajewski is represented worldwide by Sciolino Artist Management, samnyc.us.

 Do not make any alterations to this biography.
 Concert presenters and other interested parties may obtain an updated and/or abridged version by contacting Chester Lane, Director of Communications at Sciolino Artist Management, email@example.com.